Need proof the preseason means 'squat diddly'? Look at 2008 Lions

 It's a legacy that lingers.
 Some players from that team choose not to think about what happened that season.
 Others use it intermittently in their careers.
 Every year, 0-16 comes up at some point.

-In 2015, Fiscouldn't help but think of it over and over again.
+In 2015, Fisher couldn't help but think of it over and over again.
 He became a rarity -- he had a winless season as an NFL player and then one as a coach in college.
 UCF went 0-12 in 2015 and had a midseason coaching change.

 Fisher used his experience in 2008 to figure out ways to keep his UCF players -- and himself -- motivated.
 He had been through it before.
 And he went with the same attitude he had with the Lions.